osrf/gazebo_design/nested_model/nested_model.md

     alignment by comparing the extents of the two bounding boxes.
     1. case: Snap a nested model to another nested model.
 Verify the pose of the two nested models.
+    1. case: Snap two nested models which share the same root model.
+Verify that it is not possible and the pose of the nested models remain the same.
     1. case: Snap a nested model to a normal model (not nested) and verify the the pose of the two models.
     1. case: Move a nested model and verify its new pose.
 Rotate it and